1st Regiment, Missouri Engineers Collection, 1889 (R1381)

 The Eugene McAuliffe Papers contain the personal correspondence, papers, and photograph album of mining and railway engineer Eugene McAuliffe.
 The album contains views of the construction of the Panama Canal and a tour of the canal by a group from the American Institute of Mining Engineers in 1910.

 McDonnell Airscoop Newsletters, 1963-1966 (S0758)

-This collection contains issues of the McDonnell Airscoop, an in-house newsletter of the McDonnell Aircraft Corporation of St. Louis.
-The articles focus on the production of spacecraft and jet fighters, as well as announcements about company events and executives.
+This collection contains 31 issues of the Airscoop newsletter of the McDonnell Aircraft Corporation of St. Louis.
+These newsletters date from 1963 to 1966 and have articles on the production of space craft, jet fighters, and announcements about company events and employees.

 Bennett J. Patrick Papers, no date (C3746)